 LD Profiles

-Biofilter and LOKI allow for gene regions to be defined by linkage disequilibrium (LD) patterns in a given population.
+Biofilter and LOKI allow for gene regions to be adjusted by the linkage disequilibrium (LD) patterns in a given population.
 When comparing a known gene region to any other region or position (such as CNVs or SNPs), areas in high LD with a gene can be considered part of the gene, even if the region lies outside of the gene’s canonical boundaries.

 LD profiles can be generated using LD Spline, a separate software tool bundled with Biofilter.
 For more information about LD Spline, please visit the www.ritchielab.psu.edu website; for details on generating and using LD profiles, see Appendix 2.